-- b.
-Team B comes second (15 points) and has two students from each of two schools.
-Each school receives an equal share; i.e. 7.5 points. - III.
-A separate scoring system will be developed by the ASAA Commissioner and approved by the ASAA Executive Director, to take into account the number of competitors in the para category.
-This scoring system will be noted in the event information package. - B. School team championships will be determined in four classifications: 1A, 2A, 3A and 4A. - C. The championship trophies and banners are to be awarded to the top school in each classification accumulating the highest number of points.
+- B. School team championships will be determined in four classifications: 1A, 2A, 3A and 4A. - C. The championship trophies and banners are to be awarded to the top school in each classification accumulating the highest number of points.

 A. Bib Numbers